Document Retention Policy

 Electronic documents will be retained as if they were documents.
 Therefore, any electronic files that fall into one of the document types on the above schedule will be maintained for the appropriate amount of time.
 If a user has sufficient reason to keep an email message, the message should be printed in hard copy and kept in the appropriate file or moved to an “archive” computer file folder.
 Backup and recovery methods will be tested on a regular basis.

 The organization’s records will be stored in a safe, secure and accessible manner.
-Documents and financial files that are essential to keeping the organization operating in an emergency will be duplicated or backed up at least every week (currently ours is backed up every night with an alternate backup kept off site) and maintained off-site.
+Documents and financial files that are essential to keeping the organization operating in an emergency will be duplicated or backed up at least every week and maintained off-site.

 The RAHA President is responsible for the ongoing process of identifying its records, which have met the required retention period, and overseeing their destruction.
 Destruction of financial and personnel-related documents will be accomplished by shredding.